tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 - `getAddress` -- This function will be a `public view` that takes an integer index, and returns the designated address from the array.
 Anyone can call this function and does not need the `onlyBy(owner)` modifier.

+You will also need to create an event that notifies clients that info has changed.
+You can make separate events for each, or combine them into a generic event that passes the parameter that was changed as well as the value to the client.

 ## Setting up the deployment/migration script

 This is the easy part!
 All you must do take a look inside of the `migrations` folder that `truffle` created for you.